kanikagandhi/slate/README.md

  - **Bundler** — If Ruby is already installed, but the `bundle` command doesn't work, just run `gem install bundler` in a terminal.

 ### Getting Set Up
+(This repository has files for building a docker image if you don't want the docker image then remove these three files:

+ .dockerignore
+ Dockerfile
+ docker-compose.yml)

 1. Fork this repository on Github.
 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`